All Episodes

 Right.

-You think it's gonna happen?
+You think it's going to happen?

-What do you think he's gonna do?
+What do you think he's going to do?

-And also the tape was very, very helpful.
+And also, the tape was very, very helpful.

 You know, it's interesting.